MiguelMDSDP/CustomerManagementWeb/README.md

 ### Ant Design (Antd)

-Ant Design, or Antd, is a comprehensive design system and set of high-quality UI components that we use for our project.
-Here's why we chose Antd:
+Ant Design, or Antd, is a comprehensive design system and set of high-quality UI components that are used in the project.
+Here's why Antd has been chosen:

-- **Consistency and Cohesion**: Antd provides a cohesive and visually appealing design system, ensuring that our application's user interface remains consistent across different components and screens.
+- **Consistency and Cohesion**: Antd provides a cohesive and visually appealing design system, ensuring that the application's user interface remains consistent across different components and screens.
 This consistency helps create a polished and professional user experience.

 - **Rich Component Library**: Antd offers a vast library of pre-designed UI components, including buttons, forms, modals, tables, and more.
-These components are highly customizable and save development time, as we don't need to build them from scratch.
+These components are highly customizable and save development time, as they don't need to be built from scratch.

-- **Accessibility**: Antd emphasizes accessibility best practices, which aligns with our commitment to creating inclusive and user-friendly applications.
-This ensures that our application is accessible to all users, including those with disabilities.
+- **Accessibility**: Antd emphasizes accessibility best practices, which aligns with the commitment to creating inclusive and user-friendly applications.
+This ensures that the application is accessible to all users, including those with disabilities.

 ### Axios

-We use Axios for data fetching and making API calls in our application.
+Axios is used for data fetching and making API calls in the application.
 Axios has been chosen due to the following advantages:

 - **Simplicity**: Axios provides a straightforward and easy-to-use API for making HTTP requests.
 Its syntax is clear and concise, making it accessible to developers with various levels of experience.